 Network Terms And Conditions

-Conditions for access to the Trinity College data network for registered staff, postgraduate and undergraduate students.
+Conditions for access to the Trinity College data network for registered staff and postgraduate students.

-In consideration of the IT Services department in Trinity College Dublin providing network access for your private (non-Trinity owned) computer, you agree as follows:
+In consideration of the IT Services department in Trinity College Dublin providing network access for your College-owned and privately-owned computers to the wired network in offices and labs or to Staff Wi-Fi, you agree as follows: